The Cat in the Hat: Reception

 The book was published to immediate critical acclaim.
 Some reviewers praised the book as an exciting way to learn to read, particularly compared to the primers that it supplanted.
 Ellen Lewis Buell, in her review for The New York Times Book Review, noted the book's heavy use of one-syllable words and lively illustrations.
 She wrote, "Beginning readers and parents who have been helping them through the dreary activities of Dick and Jane and other primer characters are due for a happy surprise."
 Helen Adams Masten of the Saturday Review called the book Geisel's tour de force and wrote, "Parents and teachers will bless Mr. Geisel for this amusing reader with its ridiculous and lively drawings, for their children are going to have the exciting experience of learning that they can read after all."
 Polly Goodwin of the Chicago Sunday Tribune predicted that The Cat in the Hat would cause seven- and eight-year-olds to "look with distinct distaste on the drab adventures of standard primer characters".

 Both Helen E. Walker of Library Journal and Emily Maxwell of The New Yorker felt that the book would appeal to older children as well as to its target audience of first- and second-graders.
 The reviewer for The Bookmark concurred, writing, "Recommended enthusiastically as a picture book as well as a reader".
 In contrast, Heloise P. Mailloux wrote in The Horn Book Magazine, "This is a fine book for remedial purposes, but self-conscious children often refuse material if it seems meant for younger children."
 She felt that the book's limited vocabulary kept it from reaching "the absurd excellence of early Seuss books".

 Based on a 2007 online poll, the National Education Association listed The Cat in the Hat as one of its "Teachers' Top 100 Books for Children".
 In 2012, it was ranked number 36 among the "Top 100 Picture Books" in a survey published by School Library Journal – the third of five Dr. Seuss books on the list.
 It was awarded the Early Readers BILBY Award in 2004 and 2012.

-The book's fiftieth anniversary in 2007 prompted a reevaluation of the book from some critics.
-Yvonne Coppard, reviewing the fiftieth anniversary edition in Carousel magazine, wondered if the popularity of the Cat and his "delicious naughty behavior" will endure another fifty years.
+The book's 50th anniversary in 2007 prompted a re-evaluation of the book from some critics.
+Yvonne Coppard, reviewing the 50th anniversary edition in Carousel magazine, wondered if the popularity of the Cat and his "delicious naughty behavior" will endure another fifty years.
 Coppard wrote, "The innocent ignorance of bygone days has given way to an all-embracing, almost paranoid awareness of child protection issues.
 And here we have the mysterious stranger who comes in, uninvited, while your mother is out."